Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 WP Rocket is the caching plugin I use on all my websites, and it is undoubtedly the most beginner-friendly option.
 It takes typically 2 minutes to configure the plugin, and you’re good to go.

 The plugin offers many advanced features, including file minification, lazy loading of CSS background images, support for iframe images, replacing YouTube iframe with image preview, optimizing Critical CSS, and improving CSS delivery, among others.
-You can choose between removing Unused CSS and loading CSS asynchronously, which gives you some level of control over how you optimize CSS delivery.

 WP Rocket automatically fixes missing image dimensions (width and height attribute error message in PSI) and now self-hosts Google Fonts locally.
 It also preloads the cache by automatically detecting your sitemap and adding all URLS to the database.